 The resident education in clinical chemistry emphasizes both analytical and interpretive skills.
 Residents are introduced to the specific methodologies and principles of instrumentation used and are trained in the use of basic laboratory equipment.
 During this rotation they are exposed to endocrinology, therapeutic drug monitoring, toxicology, and a broad range of special testing in obstetrics and pediatrics.
 Residents are actively involved in daily rounds and weekly supervisory meetings where they participate in discussions and decisions concerning quality assurance, proficiency testing, personnel management, budgeting, and instrument and procedure evaluations.

-The rotation is comprised of three blocks covering all areas in the clinical microbiology laboratory.
+The rotation is comprised of 3 blocks covering all areas in the clinical microbiology laboratory.
 This is a comprehensive introduction to aspects of the clinical microbiology laboratory, covering general bacteriology, mycobacteriology, mycology, parasitology, virology, serology, molecular diagnosis of infectious disease, and automation.
 The resident is introduced to microbiological procedures.
 Topics include the interpretation of growth on different media, interpretation of smears, and using automated instrumentation.
 There is also extensive introductory exposure to antibiotic sensitivity testing, quality assurance in microbiology, and serologic testing.
-Daily laboratory rounds with the Medical Director and/or Supervisor cover interesting findings in the laboratory and questions requiring follow-up with the clinical team.
+Daily laboratory rounds with the Medical Director or Supervisor cover interesting findings in the laboratory and questions requiring follow-up with the clinical team.
 The resident interacts regularly with the clinical infectious disease consultation team.

 The Molecular Pathology rotation provides residents with didactic exposure to the basic techniques associated with nucleic acid-based diagnostic testing.
 Residents gain experience in interpreting clinical test results for infectious diseases, genetic diseases, hematology/oncology, pharmacogenomics, and identity testing.
 Additional time is also available to rotate through this laboratory to gain more extensive hands-on experience and to engage in a research project.

-In this two-week rotation, the resident learns the general principles of clinical cytogenetics and gains a brief hands-on introduction to technical aspects, including experience reading and interpreting karyotypes.
+In this 2 week rotation, the resident learns the general principles of clinical cytogenetics and gains a brief hands-on introduction to technical aspects, including experience reading and interpreting karyotypes.
 Emphasis is placed on diagnostic and prognostic value of chromosome analysis for genetic disorders and neoplastic diseases.
 If the resident wishes to gain additional experience in this field or work on a project, elective rotation block(s) may be spent in cytogenetics.

 Informatics includes didactic instruction and hands-on experience in computer science, decision analysis, and biostatistics.
 It is intended to familiarize residents with the essential role electronic information systems play in medical and laboratory practice.
 The multidisciplinary staff prepare pathology residents to be intelligent users of medical information systems and provide the skills and experience necessary to interact with these systems to capture and extract vital information and control necessary functions.